jenkinsci/debian-pbuilder-plugin/README.md

 ### Global Configuration

-The one global configuration option is to set the e-mail address that will be set in the changelog when the plugin updates the changelog.
+* Email address that jenkins will put in the debian/changelog file.
+This does not have to be a real email address at all
+* Package version format.
+This controls what the package version looks like.
+You can set various settings(datetime, git/svn revision, build #).

 ## Environment Variables